bitwarden/contributing-docs/docs/getting-started/clients/browser/index.md

 Before you start, you must complete the [Clients repository setup instructions](../index.md).

+## Build Instructions

+1. Build and run the extension:

+    ```bash
+    cd apps/browser
+    npm run build:watch
+    ```

+2. Load the unpacked browser extension in your browser using the instructions in the next section.

 ## Environment Setup

 By default, the browser extension will run pointing to the production server endpoints.
 To override